Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 Instead, all I see are examples of hatred for those who promote real empowerment.

-Dana Loesch, the spokeswoman for the NRA, is currently moving to a secret location because her life and that of her family are being threatened in the wake of the Las Vegas shooting.
+Dana Loesch, the spokeswoman for the NRA, had to move to a secret location a couple of years ago because her life and that of her family are being threatened in the wake of the Las Vegas shooting.

 If you agree with the following statements, then you cannot logically agree with gun control.